FOREX-Dollar rallies vs yen on Japan data, S&P U.S. credit revision

 By Julie Haviv

-NEW YORK, June 10 (Reuters) - The dollar rose sharply versus the yen on Monday, bolstered by stronger-than-forecast Japanese data and a Standard & Poor’s upgrade to the credit outlook for the United States government.
+NEW YORK, June 10 (Reuters) - The dollar rallied sharply versus the yen on Monday, buoyed by stronger-than-forecast Japanese data and a Standard & Poor’s upgrade to the credit outlook for the United States government.

 The greenback earlier found support after Japanese equities closed almost 5 percent up on the day, and gains accelerated in early New York trade after S&P changed the credit outlook of the U.S. to “stable” from “negative.”

-The dollar was boosted by an upward revision to Japanese first-quarter growth, lifting Japanese equities, which typically causes the yen to fall.

-“The correlation between the world’s current two most crowded trades - dollar/yen and the Nikkei remains intact, with positioning short the yen and long the Tokyo bourse,” said Dean Popplewell, chief currency strategist at OANDA, in Toronto.

-S&P meanwhile said the chances of a U.S. ratings downgrade is now “less than one in three” as improvements in tax receipts and economic performance are helping to bring down the country’s debt levels.
+S&P said the chances of a ratings downgrade is now “less than one in three” as improvements in tax receipts and economic performance are helping to bring down the country’s debt levels.

 “The revised rating is positive news for the dollar but I do not see it being a major catalyst.
-This is just the latest indication that we are seeing a broad stabilization and improvement in the economy,” said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington, D.C.
+This is just the latest indication that we are seeing a broad stabilization and improvement in the economy and ultimately the government’s fiscal position is improving, albeit slowly,” said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington, D.C.

+Meanwhile, Japan’s economy grew at a much quicker pace in the first quarter than had been previously estimated, an encouraging sign for that government’s aggressive plan to boost growth.

-The dollar hit a session high of 99.28 yen and last traded up 1.3 percent at 98.84 yen, significantly above Friday’s trough of 95.02 yen, which marked its lowest since the Bank of Japan unveiled aggressive monetary easing on April 4.
+The dollar hit a session high of 99.28 yen and last traded up 1.8 percent at 99.24 yen, significantly above Friday’s low of 95.02 yen, which marked its lowest since the Bank of Japan unveiled aggressive monetary easing on April 4.
 Traders reported offers up to 99.50 yen but bids around 98.00 yen.

-The dollar, however, pared gains in mid-morning New York trade after a top Federal Reserve official said low U.S. inflation means the Fed can stick to its aggressive bond buying campaign if it decides that it is warranted.

-The Fed’s asset purchase program, called quantitative easing, is seen as negative for the dollar as it is tantamount to printing money.
-Investors have recently been selling the dollar on expectations the Fed will keep its $85 billion per month bond buying program intact.

-The dollar last week saw its worst weekly performance against the yen since mid-2010, but strategists said further losses would be limited as dips in the pair were still considered good buying opportunities.
+The dollar’s last week saw its worst weekly performance against the yen since mid-2010, but strategists said further losses would be limited as dips in the pair were still considered good buying opportunities.

+Prospects for the Federal Reserve to scale back its stimulus in coming months could also continue to help the dollar but strategists said that in the near term the lack of clarity on when this would happen could lead to some dollar volatility.

 “Last week with elevated nerves about what Fed tapering means and when it could start, we saw this knee-jerk rush to safe havens like the yen,” said Sara Yates, global head of FX strategy at JP Morgan Private Bank.
 “I think what we are seeing at the moment in the market is the unwinding of that.”